syncfusion-content/ej2-common-docs/ej2-javascript/appearance/material3.md

 ## Dark mode support

-We have amalgamated the light theme and dark theme values into a single definition file, enabling seamless switching between light and dark modes for our controls.
+The controls in our system now seamlessly transition between light and dark modes without any noticeable delay, achieved by consolidating the light theme and dark theme configurations into a single definition file.

 ![dark mode](images/material3.gif)